feyzateker/-E-commerce-Website/README.md

 # E-commerce-Website
-We designed and implemented an e-commerce website using PHP, made use of MySQL for database integration and management.
+An e-commerce website for a shoe store designed using PHP, made use of MySQL for database integration and management.